All Episodes

 Absolutely right.

-Now the the point here is reparations is not in the back of everybody's head.
+Now, the point here is reparations is not in the back of everybody's head.

-And there is no drive-by journalist, even At CNN that would have even conceived of asking that question.
+And there is no drive-by journalist, even at CNN, that would have even conceived of asking that question.

-Now here's Obama.
+Now, here's Obama.

-He uh he responded to the reparations question, too.
+He responded to the reparations question, too.

-I think the reparations we need uh right here in South Carolina is investment, for example, in our schools.
+I think the reparations we need right here in South Carolina is investment, for example, in our schools.

-Uh yeah, I I did a I did a town hall meeting.
+I did a town hall meeting.

-Give me Florence, South Carolina in an area called the Corridor of Shame.
+Give me Florence, South Carolina, in an area called the Corridor of Shame.

-They've got buildings uh that students are trying to learn in that were built right after the Civil War.
+They've got buildings that students are trying to learn in that were built right after the Civil War.

 Whose fault is that?

-High wait a minute.
+Wait a minute.

 How'd they get the jobs then?